dheerapat/wallet-api/README.md

 # chomchob-wallet-api

-How to run this project on your machine
+### How to run this project on your machine
+This is a step by step guide to clone this project on your machine and running in dev environment, you should have Node version >= 18 installed.

 ```bash
 git clone https://github.com/dheerapat/wallet-api.git